Dreamscapes/Enumeration/README.md

 ## What if you could get more?

-This small library aims at providing additional features to your "Enumerations" - a set of static values that represents something meaningful to your code.
+This small library aims at providing additional features to your "Enumerations" - a set of static values that represent something meaningful to your code.

 ## The problem with constants